centic9/commons-htmlunit/README.md

     ./gradlew --console=plain release && ./gradlew closeAndReleaseRepository

 * This should automatically release the new version on MavenCentral
-* Afterwards go to the [Github releases page](https://github.com/centic9/commons-htmlunit/releases) and add release-notes
+* Afterwards go to the [GitHub releases page](https://github.com/centic9/commons-htmlunit/releases) and add release-notes

 ## Support this project